coreyb-git/asciidoctor-pdf-mathjax/README.md

 ## Usage

-To use asciidoctor-pdf-mathjax, you need to require it as an extension when running asciidoctor-pdf and ensure your AsciiDoc document specifies the `:stem:` attribute.
+To use asciidoctor-pdf-mathjax you need to require it as an extension when running asciidoctor-pdf, and ensure your AsciiDoc document specifies the `:stem:` attribute.

 ### Example Asciidoctor PDF Call